AidanJReid/Forex-Comix/README.md

 ##### Parallax
-- Two parallexs run across the home page using images again easily adopted by fitting the criteria required by Materialize to render correctly.
+- Two parallexs run across the home page and subsequent user profile sections.
+Images fit the criteria required by Materialize to render correctly.

 ##### Images
 - The comic explosions and images for Parallaxes were procured from various stock photo sites (references at the bottom, and quoted within html file)